Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: The lower bound of the critical exponents of normal subgroups

-Now we put $s=2e_a(\Gamma)+\varepsilon$ for an arbitrary $\varepsilon>0$ and consider the final estimate just above.
-The right side converges and hence so does the left side.
-This shows that $e_a(G) \leq 2e_a(\Gamma)+\varepsilon$.
-Since $\varepsilon>0$ is arbitrary, we have $e_a(G) \leq 2e_a(\Gamma)$, which yields the first assertion of the theorem.
 Next, we assume that $G$ is of divergence type.
-Then we put $s=e_a(G)$ and consider the same inequality.
-In this case, the left side diverges and hence so does the right side.
-To prove the strict inequality, suppose to the contrary that $e_a(\Gamma)=e_a(G)/2$.
-Since the exponent of the right side series is $s/2=e_a(G)/2=e_a(\Gamma)$, $\Gamma$ must be of divergence type under this assumption.
-Theorem \ref{normal} then infers that $e_a(G)=e_a(\Gamma)$.
+Then, we put $s=e_a(G)$ and consider the same inequality.
+In this case, the left-hand side diverges; hence, so does the right-hand side.
+To prove the strict inequality, it is assumed toward a contradiction that $e_a(\Gamma)=e_a(G)/2$.
+As the exponent of the series on the right-hand side is $s/2=e_a(G)/2=e_a(\Gamma)$, $\Gamma$ must be of divergence type under this assumption.
+Theorem \ref{normal} then implies that $e_a(G)=e_a(\Gamma)$.
 This is possible only when $e_a(G)=e_a(\Gamma)=0$.
 However, this contradicts the next claim, which we can also find in \cite[Corollaire 5.5]{Co}.

 \begin{proposition} The critical exponent $e_a(G)$ of a non-elementary discrete group $G \subset \Isom(X,d)$ is strictly positive. \end{proposition}